 Emotional and Professional Struggles

 It's common for programmers in the Valley of Despair to experience bouts of frustration and self-doubt.
 The contrast between their earlier confidence and the current challenges can be stark and disheartening.
-This stage is characterized by moments where one might feel like they're not cut out for programming or that they've chosen the wrong career path.
+This stage is characterized by moments where one might feel like they're not cut out for programming or have chosen the wrong career path.

 Strategies for Moving Forward